 As luck would have it, after we had driven aimlessly around the nearby sois and visited a couple of local temples we ended up in the grounds of another temple that was located directly across the river from the Amphawa floating markets.

-Anyway we parked the car in the temple grounds and took the small ferry for 3 Baht each over to the other side.
+Anyway we parked the car in the temple grounds and took the small ferry for 3 baht each over to the other side.

-After disembarking from the ferry you pass through a street market with food stalls, clothes and the usual nick nacks that are on sale in markets all over Thailand.
+After disembarking from the ferry you will pass through a street market with food stalls, clothes and the usual nick nacks that are on sale in markets all over Thailand.

-We spent all afternoon wandering around the shops and stalls along the side of the klong buying bits and pieces of snacks for those back in Bangkok who were not fortunate enough to be able to come and visit the Amphawa Floating Market with us.
+We spent all afternoon wandering around the shops and stalls along the side of the khlong buying bits and pieces of snacks for those back in Bangkok who were not fortunate enough to be able to come and visit the Amphawa Floating Market with us.

-After sitting eating some seafood down on the steps near to the bridge we walked all the way to the end of the markets, where we found a large temple.
+After sitting down and eating some seafood on the steps near to the bridge we walked all the way to the end of the markets, where we found a large temple.

 Young boys in Monks robes sat about the structure or were playing together.
 Other children were playing on skateboards and the combination of the old and the new was fascinating.

 By then it was time for a beer and another sit down to take in more of the atmosphere as the Amphawa floating market came to life all over again.

-On the walk back to the little bridge in the middle of the Amphawa floating markets we stopped and booked to go on the Firefly tour, it was 60 Baht each.
+On the walk back to the little bridge in the middle of the Amphawa floating markets we stopped and booked to go on the Firefly tour; it was 60 baht each.

 The Amphawa firefly tour is a very popular attraction amongst tourists and there were many boats offering trips to go and view the fireflies.

-At one point we stopped because something had wrapped around the propeller shaft and the boat captain had jump in the water to free it before we could proceed.
+At one point we stopped because something had wrapped around the propeller shaft and the boat captain had to jump in the water to free it before we could proceed.

-Finally we pulled up at a jetty and all disembarked to spend a short time until it became dark enough to be able to see the fireflies.
+Finally we pulled up at a jetty and all passengers disembarked to spend a short time waiting until it became dark enough to be able to see the fireflies.

 We were able to watch how they stoke the fire and heat the open pans to boil off the excess water to concentrate the sugar syrup and then ultimately pour the palm sugar into simple moulds.

 Best of all the whole operation was not really commercialised and gave a good insight into how palm sugar is refined without the feeling of being ripped off.

 It was pretty laid back.
 Nearly all of the other people were Thais and it was really targeting the local tourist market.

 After 30 minutes or so of looking at the fire and boiling cauldrons filled with syrup we knew all there was to know about palm sugar and got back into the boat.

 For those of you have followed my travels you will know that a previous excursion to see fireflies in Koh Chang had ended in disappointment as we saw one tree with one firefly.
 (Well perhaps more than one firefly, but not many more).